 If you’ve worked up a taste for Scotland’s national drink, head to Kaleidoscope Whisky Bar where you’ll find more than 200 whiskies on offer, including an array of single casks and a guest selection of other spirits, beers and wines.

 Travel just one mile from the city centre and you can explore the picturesque nature of Edinburgh’s Royal Botanic Gardens, 70 acres of beautiful landscape which capture the imagination.
 Walk around its magnificent Victorian glasshouses to gaze upon 3,000 exotic species or head outside to see a collection of around 100,000 plants that dates back nearly 350 years.
 Packed with colour at any time of year, you can also enjoy spectacular panoramic views of the city from the gardens’ lush surroundings.

 Finish your stay in Edinburgh with afternoon tea at the Colonnades, set in the beautiful surroundings of the Signet Library.
-Offering peace and quiet just metres from the hustle and bustle of the High Street, the library works exclusively with award-winning caterers Heritage Portfolio, who hold a Royal Warrant from the Queen for their catering services!
-In addition to the stunning Neo-Classical surroundings, indulge on an afternoon tea menu that is full of seasonal treats, delicious savoury food and decadent cakes!
+Offering peace and quiet just metres from the hustle and bustle of the High Street in stunning Neo-Classical surroundings, indulge on an afternoon tea menu that is full of seasonal treats, delicious savoury food and decadent cakes!

 Edinburgh is in Scotland, four hours and 30 minutes by train from London.
 Scotland’s busiest airport, Edinburgh Airport is also served by many airlines, including easyJet, Ryanair and Norwegian.